MSL 101: : Introduction to the Army

 MSL102 introduces Cadets to the personal challenges and competencies that are critical for effective leadership.
 Cadets learn how the personal development of life skills such as critical thinking, time management, goal setting, and communication.
 Cadets learn the basics of the communications process and the importance for leader’s to develop the essential skills to effectively communicate in the Army.
 Cadets will begin learning the basics of squad level tactics that will be reinforced during a weekly lab.

 Historical perspective on decisions made by American military leaders and study of major military engagements from the colonial period through the current operating environment.
 Examination of motivational devices, battle strategies, rules of engagement, supply management, transportation, and logistics.
 Review of approaches officers used throughout history to lead their troops into battle and inspire them to victory that cadets can continue to employ today.
 Limited to freshman and sophomores interested in participating in the ROTC program.
 4 credits.

-MSL 201: Foundations of Leadership I
+MSL 201: Leadership and Decision Making

-MSL 302: Applied Leadership
+MSL 302: Applied Leadership in Small Unit Operations

-MSL 402: Adaptive Leadership
+MSL 402: Company Grade Leadership